 I left out Ribadiso because it was almost not worth mentioning except I met this lovely girl named Nausica from Italy.
-I’m sure I have misspelled her name but she was such a sweet, kind girl who reminded me of a taller version of Penelope Cruz.
+I’m sure I have misspelled her name but she was such a sweet, kind young woman who reminded me of a taller version of Penelope Cruz.
 We chatted about my goal of 25 km and on my first day she clapped and high-fived me in congratulations.

 She shared a love story with me that just melted my heart.
 She found love on the Camino with Derek from California.
-Derek is a handsome, brooding American writing hopeful who stopped and wrote in his journal as they went in their way.
+Derek is a handsome, brooding American writing hopeful who stopped and wrote in his journal as they went along their way.
 Nausica always seemed to be ahead of him.

 Nausica used her Italian smile to coherce the owner to give her a key so she and Derek could attend a music concert in the village.
 I, on the other hand, stayed back to nurse my sore muscles and shared a communal meal with my fellow bunk mates for 10 euro.
 The owner made us a spaghetti bolognese that would have made any Nona whip out the wooden spoon and beat you senseless for calling it that.
 It was edible however and the ensalada mixta was exceptional.
 It didn’t matter when you were that hungry.
 The vino tinto was pretty darn good also! 😉